 It is not unusual to drive the low resistance float bows through waves, or even submerge the float in some circumstances.
-This has been found to have no adverse effect on the boat, and fact the boat will tend to round up slightly, not slew too leeward as commonly and mistakenly believed.
-Early completely submerged the leeward float, with no ill effect on the boat.
+This has been found to have no adverse effect on the boat, and in fact the boat will tend to round up slightly, not slew to leeward as commonly and mistakenly believed.
+Early Farrier designs used low buoyancy floats, and frequently completely submerged the leeward float, with speeds in excess of 15 knots, for quite some time, with no ill effect on the boat.
 However, this is sailing on the limit, and don't push your luck unless prepared for a ducking.

 - 3. Beware of being caught side on, with little speed and with all sails sheeted in tight.
 This can happen after a tack if concentration is lost. - 4.
 If caught in a severe thunderstorm, a simple safety procedure is to drop all sail and simply let the boat drift.
-You will lay side on to the wind which is quite safe, unless the waves are very large, in which case you should steer off downwind.
-Corsairs will steer quite well from a reach to run with no sails up in nay winds over 5 knots try it sometime.
+You will lie side on to the wind which is quite safe, unless the waves are very large, in which case you should steer off downwind.
+Corsairs will steer quite well from a reach to a run with no sails up in any winds over 5 knots try it sometime.
 It is even possible to round up into the wind. - 5.
 Another safety procedure in a severe storm is to simply drop all sails and anchor, which is probably not used enough as a safety procedure.
 It is very effective.
-At sea a storm parachute anchor has the same effect. - 6.
-Always listen to the latest weather forecast before you set out on nay sailing trip. - 7.
+At sea a Storm Parachute anchor has the same effect.

+- 6. Always listen to the latest weather forecast before you set out on any sailing trip. - 7.
 Always leave yourself a large safety margin, be it while sailing, or simply motoring around. - 8.
 Always carry full safety gear, including life jackets, as required by U.S. Coast Guard and local regulations.